 Wānaka in Māori means “place of sacred knowledge or meaning” and if you get a chance to visit Wānaka yourself, you too will feel the sense of wonder that comes from being in such a beautiful place.

-As well as being beautiful, it is also a place of adventure, with plenty to do.
+As well as being beautiful, it is also a place of adventure, with many great places to eat and plenty to do.

 Join us as we uncover the very best things to do in Wānaka!